dgobbi/vtk-dicom/Documents/CharacterSet.md

 Notes:

-1. This generally implies iso-2022-jp, but requires the use of ISO IR 14 instead of ASCII, and also requires the use of JIS X 0208:1990 rather than any other version (such as JIS X 0208:1978 or JIS X 0208:1983).
-This provides exactly the same characters as classic shift-jis, with exactly the same method for encoding half-width katakana, but with a different way of encoding the JIS X 0208 characters.
+1. This is similar to iso-2022-jp, but it requires the use of ISO IR 14 instead of ASCII, and it allows half-width katakana in G1 via ISO IR 13.
 2. This specifies the most widely used subset of iso-2022-jp, using only ASCII and JIS X 0208:1990.
 For broad compatibility, this is the best option.
 3. This specifies the most widely used subset of iso-2022-jp-2, like the above